vortexntnu/vortex-auv/README.md

 ### Troubleshooting
 #### Platform Compatibility (e.g, ARM64 vs AMD64)
 [docker-ros](https://github.com/ika-rwth-aachen/docker-ros) will automatically detect the platform, but if you're encountering issues with Docker due to platform incompatibilities (like arm64 vs. amd64), follow these steps:
-1. Check Your Computers Architecture
+1. Check your computers architecture
 2. In ```entrypoint.sh```, uncomment and adjust the PLATFORM variable:
 - For AMD64:
 ```bash